 Twitter - @DrAmeliaClarke

 Ilona Dougherty - managing director

 Ilona is the co-creator and managing director of the Youth & Innovation Project at the University of Waterloo.
-She is an award winning social innovator and a regular commentator in the Canadian media who advises business, civil society and government on how they can tap into the value and unique abilities of young people.
-She has extensive leadership and governance experience having co-founded several organizations including Apathy is Boring, a Canadian non-partisan charitable organization that educates youth about democracy and encourages them to vote.
-She was named an Ashoka Fellow in 2009 and one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network in 2015.
+She is an award winning social innovator and a regular voice in the Canadian media advising business, civil society and government on how they can tap into the value and unique abilities of young people.
+She has extensive leadership and governance experience having co-founded several successful organizations.
+In 2004, she co-founded Apathy is Boring, a non-partisan social enterprise that educates Canadian youth about democracy and encourages them to vote.
+Ilona was named an Ashoka Fellow in 2009, was a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012 and one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network in 2015.